mongodb/docs/source/faq/fundamentals.rst

 What languages can I use to work with the MongoDB?
 --------------------------------------------------

-MongoDB, by way of :term:`client drivers <drivers>`, can communicate is accessible from many different programming languages.
+MongoDB, by way of :term:`client drivers <driver>`, can communicate is accessible from many different programming languages.

 .. seealso:: ":doc:`/applications/drivers`."